We’re tucked into a cozy canyon community about 30 minutes up the freeway from downtown L.A , the beach or Hollywood!

 The most important rule you need to know about is also the rule that’s most important to us: we call it the Rule of Grace.
 It governs the rest of them, so we’ll start there.
 After that, we have a small handful of parameters (recently revised).
 Check out the Student Handbook for the details.

-Chapel is the hub of the TMC community and attendance is required.
-Chapel meets three times per week and students can miss up to six per semester … if you absolutely have to.
+Chapel is the hub of the TMU community and attendance is required.
+Chapel meets three times per week and students can miss up to eight per semester.

 We also offer a fierce (and fun) menu of intramural sports: Basketball, Volleyball, Ultimate Frisbee, Softball, Golf, Tennis, Flag Football, Soccer, Dodge Ball.